Grilled Skirt Steak

 Refrigerate for 2-12 hours.

-The time you marinate your steak will determine the flavor, as well as tenderize the meat.
+The time you marinate your steak will determine the flavor.
+Also, this combination of ingredients helps break down the muscle fibers to make the meat more tender.
 The longer it marinades, the more the marinade will flavor the meat.
 It should not overtake the beefy flavor of the skirt steak.

 How to grill skirt steak